 A Bit of theory

-Server operating systems began to use available resources for sharing multiple, simultaneously running applications and it was then only a small step to sharing one physical computer for running multiple operating systems simultaneously - to virtualisation.
-The majority of companies now run their applications either on their own servers dedicated to specific applications or using the services of the ever popular virtualisation and cloud-hosting.
-Both of these methods require a high density of installed computing power.
-Because running businesses and institutions is a critical application, it requires powerfail safety, physical protection and also controlled cooling.
+Server operating systems began to use available resources for sharing multiple, simultaneously running applications and from there it was only a small step to share one physical computer for running multiple operating systems simultaneously - for visualisation.
+As a result, most companies now run their applications either on their own servers dedicated to specific applications or use the services of the increasingly popular virtualisation and the so-called cloud-hosting.
+Both methods require a high density of installed computing power.
+Because these applications are often critical to the operation of businesses and institutions, it requires a fail-safe power supply, physical protection, and controlled cooling.
 All these aspects are covered by the concept of a data centre.
-Over time the standard was set for the design and construction of data centres.
+Over time, a standard was established for the design and construction of data centres.
 Cabinets are placed in groups, usually in the form of two rows spaced 1,200 mm apart (two standard raised floor tiles).
 The aisle between the cabinets is then roofed and closed at the ends by sliding doors.
-For really large data centres, dividing doors can also be found within these units, which split them down into smaller sections.
+In large data centres, dividing doors can also be found within these units, which split them down into smaller sections.

-Datacenter cooling principles
+Data center cooling principles

-Furthermore, it is necessary to think about the requirements of humidity control.
-Humidity less than 30% carries a risk of damage to the installed equipment by static electricity surge; high humidity can lead to condensation.
+Furthermore, the requirements of humidity control must be taken into account.
+Humidity lower than 30% carries a risk of damage to the installed equipment by static electricity surge; high humidity can lead to condensation.